carstenbauer/SysInfo.jl/README.md

 ## Adding a test system

-We fake-run the test suite of this package on a bunch of interesting systems (e.g. with interesting CPUs or topologies). **You can readily add your system** to the list, which helps us ensure that the package is working on your system.
+We fake-run the test suite of this package on a bunch of interesting systems (e.g. with interesting CPUs or topologies). **You can readily add your system** to the list, which helps us ensure that this package (as well as [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl)) is working on your system.

 ### How?